jwodder/psych/README.txt

 you just can't remember which is the input command & which is the output.

 Psych was written by John T. Wodder II <jwodder@sdf.lonestar.org> and is licensed under the GNU GPL, version 3.0 or later.
-The location of the current source tarball will probably be subject to change a bit, though if you have access to a Gopher client, you should be able to find it at
-<gopher://sdf.lonestar.org/9/users/jwodder/src/psych-src.tgz>.
+The source repository for Psych can be found on Github at <http://github.com/jwodder/psych>.

 2. FILE LIST